tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/PTO.md

 ![](pics/pto-behavior.png)

-(#) The normal driving cycle is run.
+(#) Normal driving behavior.
 (#) The first half of the stop phase begins, the vehicle stops and the engine speed goes down to idle speed (if there is enough time).
-(#) The pto cycle begins with the last engine speed of the stop phase, and goes up to the engine speed of the first entry in the pto cycle.
+(#) The PTO cycle continues from the last engine speed in stop phase and sets it to the engine speed of the first entry in the PTO cycle.
-(#) After the pto cycle ends, the second half of the stop phase begins and the engine speed again gets lower (until idle speed if enough time passes).
+(#) After the PTO cycle ends, the second half of the stop phase begins and the engine speed again goes to idle speed (if enough time passes).
-(#) After the stop phase the normal driving cycle kicks in again and is executed normally.
-The vehicle drives off again.
+(#) After the stop phase the normal driving behavior starts again - the vehicle drives off.